AndreiGavriliu/gavriliu.com/content/projects.md

     * [AlertManager](https://prometheus.io/docs/alerting/latest/alertmanager/) (Alert management)

 <!-- ... more details about the cluster and what Apps I am hosting, on my [GitHub Repository](https://github.com/AndreiGavriliu/homelab) -->
+... more details about the cluster and what Apps I am hosting, in my [homelab series](series/homelab)

 ## Home Assistant